“The Secret Meeting that Changed Rap Music

 After his departure from Public Enemy, Griffin formed his own group, the Last Asiatic Disciples.
 Griffin’s albums were of an Islamic and Afrocentric style, combined with increasingly spoken word lyrics.

 He was a member of the Nation of Islam, which his lyrics and record titles as a solo artist referenced.
-Another general theme in his lyrics is New World Order conspiracy.
+Another general theme in his lyrics is the New World Order conspiracy.
 On August 27, 2017, Professor Griff married longtime friend, Solé (previously married to R&B Singer Ginuwine).
 The couple met 27 years earlier and resumed their relationship after Solé and Ginuwine divorced.

 Political Rappers

 List of political hip-hop artists.
 In hip-hop music, political hip-hop, or political rap, is a form developed in the 1980s, inspired by 1970s political preachers such as The Last Poets and Gil Scott-Heron.
-Public Enemy was the first political hip hop group to gain commercial success.
+Public Enemy was the first political hip-hop group to gain commercial success.